sidd607/kandy-phonegap/README.md

 **addContactToPersonalAddressBook**(*successCallback*, *errorCallback*, *contact*)

 Add a contact to personal address book.
+(Supported Android Only)
 - `successCallback` (function) - Called when the request was successful.
 Parameters: `contacts` (object)
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `contact` The {@link Json} contact details

 **removePersonalAddressBookContact**(*successCallback*, *errorCallback*, *userId*)

 Add a contact to personal address book.
+(Supported Android Only)
 - `successCallback` (function) - Called when the request was successful.
 Parameters: `contacts` (object)
 - `errorCallback` (function) - Called when the request was failed.
 Parameters: `error` (string).
 - `userId` (string) The contact.